-The racing has provided a great depth of experience as well as an opportunity to develop the complex mental tools which are essential to an understanding of the track driver’s art.
-Writing about it has given Mark the chance to develop effective communication techniques.
-The ability to express that understanding in an understandable and non-technical style
+Mark Hales' racing career has provided a great depth of diverse experience in all kinds of different cars as well as an opportunity to develop the complex mental tools which are essential to an understanding of the track driver’s art.
+The parallel career as a writer has given Mark the chance to develop effective communication techniques.
+The ability to express that understanding in an understandable and non-technical style.

 There are a great many good drivers and there are a great many good writers, but there are few who combine both skill sets.
 There are fewer still who know the difference between instruction and coaching.